Safe Online Bid Optimization with Return on Investment and Budget Constraints: Related Works

-\subsection{Related Works}
+\section{Related Works}

 Many works study Internet advertising, both from the \emph{publisher} perspective (\emph{e.g.}, \citet{vazirani2007algorithmic} design auctions for ads allocation and pricing) and from the \emph{advertiser} perspective (\emph{e.g.}, \citet{feldman2007budget} study the budget optimization problem in search advertising).
-Few works deal with ROI constraints, and, to the best of our knowledge, they only focus on the design of auction mechanisms.
+Only a few works deal with ROI constraints, and, to the best of our knowledge, they focus on the design of auction mechanisms.
 In particular, \citet{szymanski2006impact} and~\citet{borgs2007dynamics} show that ROI-based bidding heuristics can lead to cyclic behavior and reduce the allocation's efficiency, while~\citet{golrezaei2021auction} propose more efficient auctions with ROI constraints.
-The learning algorithms for daily bid optimization available in the literature address only budget constraints in the restricted case in which the platform allows the advertisers to set a daily budget limit (notice that some platforms such as, \emph{e.g.}, TripAdvisor and Trivago, do not even allow the setting of the daily budget limit).
-For instance, \citet{zhang2012joint} provide an \emph{offline} algorithm that exploits accurate models of the campaigns' performance based on low-level data rarely available to the advertisers. \citet{nuara2018combinatorial} propose an \emph{online} learning algorithm that combines combinatorial multi-armed bandit techniques~\citep{chen2013combinatorial} with regression by Gaussian Processes~\citep{rasmussen2006gaussian}.
+The learning algorithms for daily bid optimization available in the literature address only budget constraints in the restricted case in which the platform allows the advertisers to set a daily budget limit (notice that some platforms, such as TripAdvisor and Trivago, do not even allow the setting of the daily budget limit).
+For instance, \citet{zhang2012joint} provide an \emph{offline} algorithm that exploits accurate models of the campaigns' performance based on low-level data rarely available to the advertisers. \citet{feng2023online} propose an online auto-bidding algorithm for a single advertiser maximizing value under the Return-on-Spend constraint.
+However, the constraint violation is evaluated on the cumulated value of the violation over the entire time horizon (which is a condition much weaker than ours). \citet{nuara2018combinatorial} propose an \emph{online} learning algorithm that combines combinatorial multi-armed bandit techniques~\cite{chen2013combinatorial} with regression by Gaussian Processes~\cite{rasmussen2006gaussian}.
 This work provides no guarantees on ROI.
-More recent works also present pseudo-regret bounds~\citep{nuara2020online} and study subcampaigns interdependencies offline~\citep{nuara2019dealing}. \citet{thomaidou2014toward} provide a genetic algorithm for budget optimization of advertising campaigns. \citet{ding2013multi} and~\citet{trovo2016budgeted} address the bid optimization problem in a single subcampaign scenario when the budget constraint is cumulative over time.
+More recent works also present pseudo-regret bounds~\cite{nuara2022online} and study subcampaigns interdependencies offline~\citep{nuara2019dealing}. \citet{thomaidou2014toward} provide a genetic algorithm for budget optimization of advertising campaigns. \citet{ding2013multi} and~\citet{trovo2016budgeted} address the bid optimization problem in a single subcampaign scenario when the budget constraint is cumulative over time.
+Recently, \citet{deng2023multi} analysed the problem of multichannel optimization with ROI constraints, where the guarantees are provided on average (where our work is considering per-round constraint violations).